ZenVoich/mops/docs/docs/cli/5-toolchain/02-mops-toolchain-init.md

 So when you build your project with `dfx`, it will use `moc` version specified in `mops.toml` file.
 If `moc` version is not specified, it will use default `moc` version that comes with `dfx`.

 :::info
-In CI environment, this command runs automatically when you run `mops install` or `mops toolhcain use`.
+In CI environment, this command runs automatically when you run `mops install` or `mops toolchain use`.

 So no need to run it manually in GitHub Actions.
 :::